sakhawy/pico-server/README.md

 1. We're working with HTTP/1.1.
 1. No caching: The server won't handle caching.
+1. No HTTPS: The server won't handle encryption.
 1. One connection at a time: The server won't handle concurrent connections.
-1. Short-lived connections: The server will end the connection once the files are transferred.
+1. Only short-lived connections: The server will end the connection once the files are transferred.
-1. Only HEAD and GET: The server serves static files as-is!
+1. Only HEAD and GET requests: The server only serves static files as-is.

 # Sections